Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 To give you a quick idea of cover:

-I’m going to break each one down into subcategories to give you a more in-depth understanding of the policy.
+As SafetyWing Nomad Insurance has two separate plans within its policy (Essential and Complete), I’m going to break them down into subcategories to give you a more in-depth understanding of the two different options.

 Trip Interruption

-The Nomad Insurance policy covers the cost of trip interruption up to $5,000.
+The Nomad Insurance policy (both plans) covers the cost of trip interruption up to $5,000.

 It covers the cost of a one-way flight back home if you have to end your trip due to the death of a close family member, destruction of your property or after an emergency medical evacuation.